gil-ryan/grs-developr-operations/LINUX/README.md

 # Linux Terminal Commands

+A lot of these reference will absolutely carry over for OSX's shell.

 ## IO

 Windows utilizes backslashes (\), OSX/Linux uses forward slashes (/).
 Therefore if you want programs to execute properly on all operating systems, it would be wise to write so your programs handle both.